 The sustainability of gene function prediction resources is very much contingent on the hardware and servers on which they are stored and run as well as the publicly available data used in model development and validation.

 The existing infrastructure at Yale and Royal Holloway University of London has served investigators well for over a decade, but we aim to improve the current setup by making it reliable and robust for supporting all the proposed tools as well as more accessible to the scientific community.
+To this end will make use of new technologies such as cloud computing.

+Specifically, we intend to use Amazon Web Services (AWS) for distributing the network analysis and function prediction tools, and intend to make use of the Amazon Elastic Compute Cloud EC2 (processing) and S3 (storage).
+AWS EC2 enables flexible, resizable online resources, and would serve as a sensible means for distributing the developed services, as it provides high performance computing (thereby delivering faster analyses of complex biological networks), processing resources which adjust to user demand, reliability, and greater security, with access privileges we define (e.g., we may enable the users who submit their customized biological network, gene expression and phenotype data; alternatively, we will provide a number of carefully curated datasets and access and links to other publically available data).

 Here, we summarize various components of the proposed resources, along with the means by which we intend to disseminate each:

 Source code, as used in constructing the various software components will be made available through open access repositories, such as sourceforge, github, or google code.

-Web-services (Loregic, Phenotype Function Prediction Tools): each of the servers would be encapsulated and made available as a virtual machines (see below for a description and the advantages of virtual machines), which may be downloaded from our servers, and then stored locally by the user.
+Web-services (network analysis and phenotype function prediction tools): each of the servers would be encapsulated and made available as a virtual machines (see below for a description and the advantages of virtual machines), which may be downloaded from our servers, and then stored locally by the user.

-Databases: the regulatory network dataset used in algorithm testing and validation will be bundled up into a single virtual machine, and distributed through our host websites and open access repositories.
+Databases: a variety of curated biological networks used in algorithm testing and validation will be bundled up into a single virtual machine, and distributed through our host websites and open access repositories.
+We intend to move this dataset to AWS S3 for storage, and easy access.